What Does It Cost To Get A Divorce In Orange County?

 Retainer Agreement In A California Divorce

 In Orange County, retainers usually start at a couple of thousand dollars for a simple case and for more complex cases it can be as high as you can afford.
-With a retainer, you put money into the attorney’s trust account, and each month your attorney will bill you, but payment is taken from the retainer.
+With a retainer, you put money into the attorney’s trust account, and each month your attorney bills you the payment is taken from the retainer.
 When the retainer is depleted or goes below a certain level, you are usually required to replenish the retainer if your case is not done.
 At Song Family Law, APLC, when I cannot charge a flat fee, my firm will use a retainer agreement.

 What Is A Flat-Fee Agreement?